spmeesseman/vscode-taskexplorer/README.md

 Note that the glob pattern "\*\*/[Bb]uild.xml" is applied by default to the **Ant** includes list in all cases.

-## Using Dashed Groups
+## Using Groups With A Separator

 **EXPERIMENTAL**
-*Dashed Groups* are simply an extra level of task groupings that can be made based on a dash (-) character in the script name.
-This option can be turned on/off with the *Group Dashed* option in Settings, the default is OFF.
+The *Groups With Separator* option is simply an extra level of task groupings that can be made based on a configured separation character in the script name.
+This option can be turned on/off with the *Group With Sepator* option in Settings, the default is OFF.
+The default separator is a dash ("-").

 For example, consider 10 npm tasks, 5 of which all start with the string *dev-*, 5 of which start with the string *prod-*.
 Prior to Version 1.23, this would create 10 individual task nodes within the main npm task node in the task tree: